BEINGBAKA/cyber-threat-bot/README.md

 # cyber-threat-bot
-A Streamlit-based cybersecurity threat intelligence bot that fetches, analyzes, and summarizes CVEs using Cohere and vector embeddings.
+A Streamlit-based cybersecurity threat intelligence bot that fetches, analyzes, and summarizes CVEs using Gemini and vector embeddings.

 #Cyber Threat Intelligence Bot